Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Numerical experiments

-We present our results in Figures \ref{fig:mlmc_compare_density} and \ref{fig:mlmc_compare_perf}.
-It is observed that both unbiased methods are inferior to the biased one in some cases.
+We present our results for the baseline models in \Cref{fig:mlmc_compare_density} and \Cref{fig:mlmc_compare_perf}.
+We observe that both unbiased methods are inferior to the biased ones in some cases.
 When comparing RU-MLMC with GRR-MLMC in the case of the Lotka-Volterra and M/G/1 queue models, we find that the unbiased method can greatly benefit from variance reduction.
-In the case of Lotka-Volterra, when comparing TGRR and GRR methods, we conclude that the gradient information $\Delta \rho_{\phi,\ell}$ where $\ell \geq \overline{m}$ not only does not contribute to the overall performance, but also make it worse when measured with C2ST.
-As suggested by Theorem~\ref{thm:SGD_opt_gap}, this could be due to the domination of variance, where the effect of reducing variance is superior to reducing bias.
+In the case of Lotka-Volterra, when comparing TGRR and GRR methods, we conclude that the gradient information $\Delta \rho_{\phi,\ell}$ where $\ell \geq \overline{m}$ not only does not contribute to the overall performance but also makes it worse when measured with C2ST.
+As suggested by \Cref{thm:SGD_opt_gap}, this could be due to the domination of variance, where the effect of reducing variance is superior to reducing bias.

-In conclusion, in the case of SNPE where the complex model of $q_{F(x,\phi)}(\theta)$ is used for density estimation, variance tends to dominate the bias as it is suggested by Theorem~\ref{thm:SGD_opt_gap}, indicating that excessive variance could seriously affects the training process of the density estimator.
-Instead of seeking for unbiasedness, one should try to strike a balance between bias, average computational cost, and variance of the gradient in this case.
+In the case of SNPE, where the complex model of $q_{F(x,\phi)}(\theta)$ is used for density estimation, variance tends to dominate the bias as it is suggested by \Cref{thm:SGD_opt_gap}, indicating that excessive variance could seriously affect the training process of the density estimator.
+Instead of seeking unbiasedness, one should try to strike a balance between bias, average computational cost, and variance of the gradient in this case.

-It is worth noting that in the case of the Two-moon problem, RU-MLMC method deliver comparable performance to the other two methods with lower computational cost and time requirements.
-Rather than employing any of these methods indiscriminately, it is crucial to undertake a comprehensive and thoughtful analysis of the specific problem at hand.
+Taking these empirical trends and the bias-variance trade-off, we conclude the following practical guidance on choosing an appropriate MLMC variant. \begin{enumerate} \item Under tight computational budgets or complex tasks, TGRR-MLMC often yields the most stable training. \item When unbiasedness is required and the effect of variance is moderate, GRR-MLMC is a favorable option. \item When both unbiasedness and minimal cost are priorities, RU-MLMC is preferable. \end{enumerate} In our experiments, this pattern is reflected across tasks.
+It suffices to use RU-MLMC for the simple Two-Moon model.
+GRR-MLMC performs well on the intermediate M/G/1 queue model.
+TGRR-MLMC is a better choice for the more challenging Lotka–Volterra model.

+In \Cref{tab:compare_snse}, we also compare TGRR-MLMC with sequential neural score estimation (SNSE) proposed by \cite{sharrock2022sequential}, which is a state-of-the-art likelihood-free inference method.
+We find that TGRR-MLMC achieves a lower mean C2ST than SNSE on all three tasks; however, it requires 1.2–1.5× wall-clock time, as shown in \Cref{appendix:computation_cost}.
+Notably, SNSE consumes up to 60 GB of GPU memory for a batch size of 128, whereas our method requires only 5 GB for a batch size of 500, demonstrating a substantial advantage in memory efficiency.
+For the hyperparameter of SNSE, we mainly follow the default setting from \cite{durkan2019neural} and change the maximum iteration to 1,000 and samples per round to 1,000 to align with our settings.